 The dwelling was furnished and occupied with stored items to cupboards.

-Our external inspection was carried out from accessible ground levels only and was limited accordingly.
+Our external inspection was carried out from the street to front and common garden ground to rear and was limited accordingly.

 Sectional diagram showing elements of a typical house